Are You a Fan of “Washoku（和食）” ?

 I live abroad at the moment but whenever I go back to Japan to visit my family, I put at least 3 kg in a week!
 I love Japanese food so much and I hope you enjoy it as much as I do!

 But wait…!
-Do you know that fact that Japanese traditional cuisine can be UNHEALTHY ?
+Do you know the fact that Japanese traditional cuisine can be UNHEALTHY?

 Japanese food is considered to be low calorie and healthy but there are some disadvantages of eating it.
 These are the 2 biggest concerns;